haniferida/pelagoTest/README.md

 In this challenge I am using standard python code with unittest tools.
 I am not using any testing tools since my knowledge about GraphQL API testing using python is very limited for now.
 This is really a challenge since I never actually create API test from scratch and never code with Python as well.
 Not only that, I just learn about GraphQL from the last Interview with Pelago.

 ## Test Scenario
-- Verify JSON schema for all value in the successful response
+- Verify JSON schema for all value in the Product response
-- Verify JSON schema for all value in the successful response but got PelagoError
+- Verify JSON schema for all value in the PelagoError response
-- Verify JSON schema for all value in the unsuccessful response
+- Verify JSON schema for all value when invalid query passed
 - Verify 200 status code when the request sent is successful
 - Verify 400 status code when sending invalid request (wrong query)
 - Verify when sending wrong productId
+- Verify when sending wrong URL
+- Verify when sending empty query

 ## Set Up and How to run